mgorav/jpa-eclipselink/README.md

 Including this lib will bring Spring Data features automatically.

+**_jpa-eclipselink is only enabled when property gm.shared.jpa.spring.rest.enabled=true is present in application.yml_**

 #####Auto configure JPA/EclipseLink best practices explain below in detail**

 1. **eclipselink.cache.shared.default** - By default EclipseLink maintains a shared 2nd level object cache.
 This